 The Montalivet market is not to be missed if you happen to be there on Sunday morning.
 This is one of the biggest markets in the area, hosting more than 200 merchants all year long.
 Here you will find all the delicacies of the region, the Medoc wine, oysters from Cap Ferret and Île de Ré, cheese from the Basque country, and more.
-But the real attraction of the market is the oysters stands where plenty of people gather to sip white wine accompanied by this local delicacy.
+But the real attraction of the market is the oyster stands where plenty of people gather to sip white wine accompanied by this local delicacy.
 By 11 am it gets really crowded so try to make it as early as possible.

 Visit Vertheuil – an old beautiful village

 If you’re done with wine and the ocean (if that’s at all possible) there’s one last stop to make on the way back from your Bordeaux wine route.
 Vertheuil is probably one of the most charming little towns in the Medoc area.
 It’s located somewhere in the middle of the peninsula so it can be on your way whether you still have some wineries to visit or want to go back straight to Bordeaux.
 It’s a very small village surrounding the Abbey of Vertheuil that dates back to the 12th century (and reconstructed in the 18th century).
 At the back of the Abbey, there’s a lovely garden with a terrace cafe and even a little playground for kids.
-The Abbaye of Vertheuil is open from Tuesday to Sunday in the afternoon on July and August.
+The Abbaye of Vertheuil is open from Tuesday to Sunday in the afternoon in July and August.